danielkellyio/awake-template/content/posts/getting-started-with-awake.md

 # Local Development

 Since all content is store in the git repo with Netlify CMS, local development is a breeze.
-Simply install node, pull down the repo, and run `npm run dev`.
+Simply install node, pull down the repo, install the dependencies with `npm install`, and run `npm run dev`.